vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/Austin-Wiedenman/after-1-template.md

 I am not sure what is valuable information in regard tmedical studies.
 I have never used firebase before

 #### Deliverables for next checkin:
+- Loading indicator on search
+- Clicking on a given trial should show me more information
+- Authenticate with firebase
+- Saving of trial ids in firebase